 The Best Horror Movies You Need to See in 2025

-From the latest projects from award-winning and cult-loved directors to the next entry into the Universal Dark Universe to highly anticipated sequels, there are a lot of scary movies and thrillers to look forward to (including some that even scaredy cats can tolerate).
-Below, find the best horror movies of 2025 that are coming to cinemas soon and later this year.
-(For recommendations of what to watch right now, check out our list of the best horror movies of 2024.)
+From the latest projects from award-winning, cult-loved directors to highly anticipated sequels, this year, there were many scary movies and thrillers worth seeing (including some that even scaredy cats can tolerate).
+Below, find the best horror movies of 2025.
+(For more recommendations of what to watch, check out our list of the best horror movies of 2024, as well as our round-ups of the best comedy, romance, drama, and thriller movies of the year.)

 'Presence'